DR. JASON MARTIN

 Finally, we need to make sure that expecting parents can spend time with their children, something we know is important for the relationship between a parent and child, and that parents can attend to the emergencies that come up from time to time.
 We must do better to make sure paid parental leave is something every Tennessean has access to.
 Without these policies, families across the state will continue to be at a disadvantage, and this is something we simply cannot allow to happen.

-“Right to work” has hindered our economic growth.
-There are those who say we are doing incredibly well, but because of “right to work”, we didn’t do as well as we could have.
-I oppose the “right to work” amendment to the state constitution, and so do manufacturers in this country.
-As governor, I intend to attract many more jobs and factories to this state and make sure we live up to that potential.
+As governor, I will oppose the “right to work” amendment to the state constitution and intend to attract many more jobs and factories to this state to make sure we live up to our potential.